Skip to Main Content

 Medical Radiation Technologists may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-• Diagnostic Medical Ultrasound; and
+• Diagnostic Medical Sonography; and

-• Computerized Tomography.
+• Computed Tomography.

 As they progress in their career, Medical Radiation Technologists who demonstrate the required ability and potential will be offered advanced training.